- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

-A few days ago, we opened up our home for an RV tour at the RV Entrepreneur Summit!
-During the tour, our dual desk setup received a lot of positive attention.
-Actually, the only reason we even signed up for the tour in the first place was
+Back in 2019, we opened up our home for an RV tour at the RV Entrepreneur Summit!
+The only reason we signed up for the tour in the first place was

 Honestly, I’ve been waiting to show off the inside of the RV because there are a lot of projects inside of it that are a work in progress.